 Kyoto is always popular in early April as people come to view the cherry blossom during the hanami season.
 There are plenty of Kyoto hotels such as the centrally located Resol Kyoto Kawaramachi Sanjo bookable through KAYAK but make sure you secure your accommodation well in advance if you plan to be in Kyoto in April.

-Book more than 90 days before your stay begins to get the best price for your Japan accommodation.
+Book at least 17 days before your stay begins to get the best price for your Japan accommodation.

 FAQs when booking a hotel in Japan

 Yes, there are hundreds of beach resorts with sandy beaches and clear water.
 The sea around most of Japan rarely gets above the mid-twenties Celsius even in summer so it’s a little bit cooler than the Mediterranean but still fine for swimming, snorkelling and diving.
 Accommodation available through KAYAK ranges from five-star luxury such as the Busena Terrace in Nago, famous for its pineapples and turquoise seas, to simple seaside B&Bs and hostels on the remote and fabulously unspoilt Yaeyama Islands at the southern-most tip of the Japanese archipelago.